 - Color the craft pieces if you printed the black and white version of the template.

 - Cut out the template pieces.
 This may require an adult's assistance.
 I usually let Kaitlyn cut out the easy pieces while I work on the harder ones.

 - Glue the large rectangular piece on first to cover the tube.

 - Glue the belt around the middle of the tube.

-> - Glue the head onto the top of the tp roll, just above the pockets.
+- Glue the head onto the top of the toilet paper roll, just above the pockets.

-> - Glue the hat onto the head.
+- Glue the hat onto the head.

 - Glue the arms onto the sides of the body.

 - Glue the teddy bear into one of the hands.